hbaldwi/Golang_Test/README.md

 The communication channel between producers and consumers is provided by a buffered channel in order to maximize production throughput; with a buffered channel, sends into the channel will not block provided that the buffer isn't full.

+### After Producing N Widgets
+The producer goroutines track how many widgets have been produced by atomically decrementing numOfWidgets.
+When this value reaches 0, a producer goroutine will return after finishing whatever it was doing.
+After all producer goroutines have returned, the main goroutine will close the widget channel, allowing consumers to return after consuming all produced widgets.

+### Upon Consuming a Broken Widget
-Upon consuming a broken widget, a consumer signals that the production line should halt by setting a shared bool, producersShouldStop, to true.
-After producersShouldStop has been set to true, each producer goroutine will produce up to one additional widget, after which it will return.
-After all producers have returned, the channel will be closed, causing the consumers to return.
+After consuming a broken widget, the consumer will send a signal (via sigChan) to the ID generation goroutine which will cause the ID channel to be closed.
-There is no guarantee that all produced widgets will be consumed if a broken widget is encountered.
+Each producer goroutine will then finish the widget it was producing, detect that the ID channel is closed, and return.
+Once all producer goroutines have returned, the widget channel will be closed, allowing consumers to return after all widgets are consumed.
+Even if a broken widget is consumed, all produced widgets are guaranteed to be consumed.

 ## Alternative Implementations
 ### Producer/Consumer Shutdown on Broken Widget Detection